 I helped him recreate the coin-flip experiment in Logo and then we did it again for the coins.
 The cards were beyond his programming skills but he followed along OK when I wrote the code and he got a kick out of the results.

-Challenger School – where my little clown learned his nine year old skills – gets a bad rap for allegedly teaching rote learning.
+Challenger School – where my little clown learned his nine-year-old skills – gets a bad rap for allegedly teaching rote learning.
 But the rap couldn’t be further from the truth.
 Having sent one little clown to Challenger and another to public school, I can attest that only one of them was ever subject to rote learning and it wasn’t the Challenger clown.

 Challenger is intensely academic and, while I can understand that it is not right for every kid, mine was challenged in ways that he didn’t experience again until high school.
 In fact, I wonder whether the transition from high-performing fifth grader to coasting sixth grader wasn’t detrimental to his determination as it taught him that coasting was an option; an option unavailable to him at Challenger.

 Radiolab episodes have a certain structure.
-There is always a main theme – in this episode the theme was doubt - and they do a powerful job of exploring variations on the theme with an eclectic selection of interviews and zany editing and contributions from psychologists, scientists and moral philosophers – and anyone else who has a good story to tell.
+There is always the main theme – in this episode the theme was doubt – and they do a powerful job of exploring variations on the theme with an eclectic selection of interviews and zany editing and contributions from psychologists, scientists and moral philosophers – and anyone else who has a good story to tell.

-The first segment was interesting albeit not relevant to my theme here.
+The first segment was interesting albeit not relevant to my story here.
 A couple of devout Christians were due to get married until one of them started to wonder whether all that stuff in the bible was actually true.
 That topic would make a great blog post, but it was the second segment that intrigued me more.

-Anny Duke is a decision strategist – a poker player – and won the poker world championship in 2004.
+Annie Duke is a decision strategist – a poker player – and won the poker world championship in 2004.
 In her segment, Annie describes the strategy that professional poker players use for winning poker games: know the odds.
 But knowing the odds doesn’t just mean knowing which hand is likely to win; it means understanding that the hand that is most likely to win will often lose (and vice versa).
 The secret is in knowing the pot odds.